toucansites/website/contents/docs/[05]templates/[02]assets/index.md

 /images/baz.png
 ```

+> Assets can be referenced from both Markdown content and Mustache templates using these root-relative paths.

+## Overriding Assets

-If the site has a global asset with the same name as a template asset, it will override the template asset.
-This allows for easy customization when needed.
+If a site-level asset shares the same path and filename as a template asset, the site-level version will take precedence.
+This allows developers to override default template assets without modifying the template itself — making customization straightforward.